• This email address is being protected from spambots. You need JavaScript enabled to view it.

 The track begins at Alpine and follows Curmulee Creek, up the Devil’s Pinch to the top of the Minuma Range and then down across the Shoalhaven and onto Fairfield, which fronts the Braidwood/Cooma Road.
 Today much of the original track is covered by the Mongamula Fire Trail.

 It was 11 kilometres from Rankins’ to Georges’ at Bendethera along the Deua River Track.
-If the Georges wanted to go to the Shoalhaven, instead of going to Blanchard’s they would use the Zig Zag Track.
+If the Georges wanted to go west from Bendethera to the Shoalhaven, instead of going to Blanchard’s they would use the Zig Zag Track to climb up westwards from Bendethera.

 It was well known that the Clarke gang was often harboured at Bendethera.
 There was a proposal by an inmate in Darlinghurst gaol, Henry Antill, who knew the Clarkes well that if he was released along with two other inmates, he would set up an ambush on the track going up the limestone mountain and make short work of the bushrangers.
 This proposal, made to the Colonial Secretary, Henry Parkes, in 1866, was not accepted, but it provides us with evidence that the track existed at that time.